Modern California residential street in an inland suburban neighborhood

 Financing Reality: Agency Loans, Portfolio Loans, and Garn-St. Germain

-Here is the financing reality that surprises most first-time LLC owners: Fannie Mae and Freddie Mac do not lend to LLCs for investment property.
+The financing reality that surprises most first-time LLC owners: Fannie Mae and Freddie Mac do not lend to LLCs for investment property.
 Agency guidelines require the borrower to be a natural person.
-If you want a conventional 30-year fixed-rate loan at prevailing rates with 20% down, you must close in your personal name.
+If you want a conventional 30-year fixed-rate loan at prevailing rates with 20% down, you close in your personal name.

-Portfolio lenders and DSCR (debt-service-coverage-ratio) lenders will lend to LLCs—but at a price.
-Expect rates 50–100 basis points higher than agency, prepayment penalties, and a personal guaranty from the member.
-The LLC structure does not improve your credit profile; it adds underwriting friction.
+Portfolio lenders and DSCR lenders will lend to LLCs, but at a price.
+Rates run 50 to 100 basis points higher than agency, prepayment penalties are common, and the lender will require a personal guaranty from the member.
+The LLC structure does not improve your credit profile.
+It adds underwriting friction.

-The common workaround: close the loan in your personal name, then transfer title into your LLC after closing.
-This triggers the due-on-sale clause in the mortgage—but the Garn-St. Germain Act (12 U.S.C. § 1701j-3) provides a safe harbor for transfers of 1–4 unit residential property into the borrower's revocable living trust.
+The common workaround: close the loan in your personal name, then quitclaim title into your LLC after closing.
+This triggers the due-on-sale clause in the mortgage.
+The Garn-St. Germain Act (12 U.S.C. § 1701j-3) provides a safe harbor for transfers of 1–4 unit residential property into the borrower's revocable living trust.
 It does not provide a safe harbor for transfers into an LLC.
-Technically, the lender can accelerate the loan.
-In practice, servicers rarely enforce the clause for performing loans—but the risk is yours to manage.
-If you go this route, update the hazard insurance and liability policy to name the LLC as the insured and loss payee, and notify the servicer of the ownership change even if you do not request formal consent.
+Technically, the lender may accelerate the loan.
+In practice, servicers rarely enforce the clause for performing loans, but the risk is yours to manage.
+If you proceed, update the hazard insurance and liability policy to name the LLC as the insured and loss payee, and notify the servicer of the ownership change even if you do not request formal consent.
 Transparency reduces enforcement risk.

 Series LLCs: Not Recognized in California

 A Series LLC is a single LLC with multiple internal "series," each with its own assets, liabilities, and members.
-Delaware, Nevada, and Texas recognize Series LLCs; California does not.
-If you form a Delaware Series LLC and register it as a foreign LLC doing business in California, the Franchise Tax Board treats each series as a separate LLC for fee purposes.
-A Delaware Series LLC with five properties pays $800 × 5 = $4,000 in annual minimum tax, plus five separate gross-receipts fees.
+Delaware, Nevada, and Texas recognize Series LLCs.
+California does not.
+Form a Delaware Series LLC and register it as a foreign LLC doing business in California, and the Franchise Tax Board treats each series as a separate LLC for fee purposes.
+A Delaware Series LLC with five properties pays the annual minimum tax five times, plus five separate gross-receipts fees.
 The cost advantage evaporates.

 The California workaround: form multiple sister LLCs under a holding LLC.
 Each property sits in its own single-member LLC ("123 Ocean Ave LLC," "456 Coast Blvd LLC"), and each single-member LLC is wholly owned by a parent holding LLC.
-Each subsidiary files its own Form 568 and pays its own $800 minimum tax, but you achieve the same liability segregation as a Series LLC.
-For a three-property portfolio, the annual California cost is $800 × 3 = $2,400 (assuming each property stays under the $250k gross-receipts threshold).
-Add the holding LLC and you're at $3,200.
+Each subsidiary files its own Form 568 and pays its own annual minimum tax, but you achieve the same liability segregation as a Series LLC.
+For a three-property portfolio, the annual California cost is the minimum tax multiplied by three (assuming each property stays under the gross-receipts threshold).
+Add the holding LLC and the total climbs.
 Compare that to the cost of a single umbrella policy and decide whether the segregation is worth the administrative overhead.

 Anonymity and Beneficial Ownership Disclosure